Oseniadam/Agile-Product-Development/README.md

 # Agile

 # Project details and document control
-##  Provide information on the project and document:
-Project Name and Reference Project Manager Document Date Version number
+##  Project Name and Reference Project Manager Document Date Version number
 **Goal**: The number of features/story points that you plan to achieve in each time period.
 ![image](https://user-images.githubusercontent.com/57412626/217059000-de828405-2c3c-4dc2-9603-32395d0126e4.png)

 **Why a Sprint Planning Meeting is necessary?**